bigbang4u2/query-dsl-hibernate-types/README.md

 Hibernate-Types extensions for QueryDSL APT
 ======
+## NOTE:

+This repository is forked from https://github.com/jwgmeligmeyling/hibernate-types-querydsl-apt but runs with both **gradle** and **maven**.
+It will generate QTypes using both gradle and maven

 Extensions for QueryDSL APT to map entity properties mapped with [Hibernate-Types](https://github.com/vladmihalcea/hibernate-types).
 Hibernate-Types makes fills in the gap between the Java Persistence API and modern Java ecosystems.